I'm in a panic about how my kids and I will live after the divorce. How do I find out how much child support we can count on?

 The IRS considers alimony a tax deduction to the person who pays alimony, and taxable income to the recipient of alimony.

 My spouse and I were married just over 8 years.
 She says she won't agree to a divorce until we hit 10 years, which she says, qualifies her for alimony.
 I dispute this.
 Who is right?

-Too many variables.
+Your situation has too many variables to provide an answer.
 Few states (Texas is a notable exception) require by statute that a marriage be a minimum of 10 years for alimony to be considered.
-You hear the 10 year number because courts tend to use being married ten years as a standard even if it isn't stated in any law.
+We often hear the 10 year number because courts tend to use being married ten years as a standard even if it isn't stated in any law.
 Some states consider the marriage over at the filing for divorce.
 Most alimony is awarded based on case law (previous cases) so a local attorney would be knowledgeable about how local judges rule.